How to be a Successful Medical School Applicant?

 Individuals that identify as Black/African-American or Hispanic or as educationally and economically disadvantaged that meet the above eligibility criteria and have decided to apply to M.D. programs in the state of Georgia in 2017 are strongly encouraged to apply.
-If you are interested in applying, please first contact the associate dean of admissions on the Macon Campus Dr E.S.Prakash at firstname.lastname@example.org by April 15, 2017.
+If you are interested in applying, please first contact email@example.com by April 15, 2018.

 Before initiating an application, please read Eligibility Criteria above, and Instructions for filling in applications carefully.

-Electronic copies of completed applications are due May 20, 2017 and should be e-mailed to email@example.com (Subject Line: How to be a successful medical school applicant Course) Additionally, a photocopy of a state issued photo identification document, and an official transcript of all post-secondary coursework are required for the application to be considered complete, and these materials should be postmarked no later than May 19, 2017, and be mailed to Dr. E.S.Prakash, Mercer University, School of Medicine Admissions Office 1501 Mercer University Dr, Macon, GA 31207.
-We prefer having institutions e-mail transcripts to firstname.lastname@example.org
+Electronic copies of completed applications are due May 20, 2018 and should be e-mailed to firstname.lastname@example.org (Subject Line: How to be a successful medical school applicant course).
+Additionally, a photocopy of a state issued photo identification document, and an official transcript of all post-secondary coursework are required for the application to be considered complete, and these materials should be sent electronically to email@example.com or by mail to:

 Once a complete application is received along with official transcripts, an acknowledgment will be sent by e-mail.
 Phone interviews may be conducted.
-Applicants accepted to the course will be notified by May 26, 2017.
+Applicants accepted to the course will be notified by June 1, 2018.
 The number of available spots is limited, and completed applications will be considered on a rolling basis.
-Mercer University School of Medicine covers expenses - lodging (maximum reimbursement is 80 US dollars for applicants whose residence is more than 25 miles from MUSM - Macon Campus), food and supplies associated with attendance in this course.

 Frequently Asked Questions: